JAlcocerT/JAlcocerT/content/blog/dev-waitingtolanding-pb.md

 **TL;DR**

-Combining PB: `https://pocketbase.jalcocertech.com/_/` with CF Workers as [seen recently](https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/#cloudflare-workers-auth) give us possibilities.
+Combining **PB**: `https://pocketbase.jalcocertech.com/_/` with CF Workers as [seen recently](https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/#cloudflare-workers-auth) give us possibilities.

-With the waiting2landing concept seen on [this post](https://jalcocert.github.io/JAlcocerT/how-to-create-a-waiting-list/), that was based on an astro theme, you just decided which one to deploy statically via [the compose file](https://github.com/JAlcocerT/waiting-to-landing/blob/main/docker-compose.yml#L19)
+With the **waiting2landing concept** seen on [this post](https://jalcocert.github.io/JAlcocerT/how-to-create-a-waiting-list/), that was based on an astro theme, you just decided which one to deploy statically via [the compose file](https://github.com/JAlcocerT/waiting-to-landing/blob/main/docker-compose.yml#L19)

 > There was a formbricks plugged to it as per: `FORM_URL` and `FORM_EMAIL_FIELD_ID`

-Now: how about using PB to capture the email (no validation so far) and for people who provided it, they will be able to see a `/app` route, from where they will be able to fill a form to tell how they want to shape the product.
+Now: how about (?) using PB to capture the email (no validation so far) and for people who provided it, they will be able to see a `/app` route, from where they will be able to fill a form to tell how they want to shape the product

 > This is all about understanding [SSG vs CSR vs SSR](#ssg-vs-csr-vs-ssr).
 And what [SPA](#csr-vs-spa) can do.